 WELCOME TO THE OFFICIAL WEBSITE OF WYTHALL PARISH COUNCIL

-Our normal Parish Council Email address is not receiving incoming emails at the current time, please use firstname.lastname@example.org
+Our general Parish Council Email address is no longer receiving incoming emails , please now use email@example.com

 We apologise for any inconvenience caused.

 Wythall is situated in the north east corner of Worcestershire, within the District of Bromsgrove and the County of Worcestershire.
 The village shares borders with Solihull and Birmingham and has a population of over 12,000 spread amongst several areas which includes Majors Green and parts of Walkers Heath.
 The purpose of this website is to provide useful information for residents and visitors

 IF YOU WOULD LIKE US TO DISPLAY INFORMATION ON OUR WEBSITE ABOUT A LOCAL GROUP/CLUB PLEASE CONTACT US.

 The first recorded settlement in Wythall was at Berrymound, north west of